 When you need to issue a refund to your customers, Uscreen provides straightforward options to process these transactions.
 This guide covers everything you need to know about the refund process, including important limitations, timelines, and special considerations for different payment methods.

-โ ๏ธ WARNING: Before confirming a Refund, please double-check that you are refunding the correct account and invoice.
-Once processed, a refund cannot be reversed in the Uscreen system.
+โ ๏ธ WARNING: Before confirming a Refund, please double-check that you are refunding the correct account and invoice, as this process is irreversible.

-Ensure you are certain about this action before proceeding, as it will permanently affect your revenue reporting and the customer's access status if the "revoke user access" option is selected
+Ensure you are certain about this action before proceeding, as it can affect your revenue reporting and the member's access status, especially if the revoke user access option is selected.

 Refund through the People page